filecoin-project/specs/src/algorithms/expected_consensus/_index.md

 Expected Consensus (EC) is a probabilistic Byzantine fault-tolerant consensus protocol.
 At a high level, it operates by running a leader election every epoch in which, on expectation, a set number of participants may be eligible to submit a block.
 EC guarantees that these winners will be anonymous until they reveal themselves by submitting a proof of their election, the `ElectionProof`.
 Each winning miner can submit one such proof per round and will be rewarded accordingly.

-Each proof can be derived from a {{<sref random_seed>}}, as described below.
+Each proof can be derived from a {{<sref randomness "properly formatted beacon entry">}}, as described below.
 All valid blocks submitted in a given round form a `Tipset`.
 Every block in a Tipset adds weight to its chain.
 The 'best' chain is the one with the highest weight, which is to say that the fork choice rule is to choose the heaviest known chain.
 For more details on how to select the heaviest chain, see {{<sref chain_selection>}}.

 While on expectation at least one block will be generated at every round, in cases where no one finds a block in a given round, a miner can simply run leader election again for the next epoch with the appropriate random seed, thereby ensuring liveness in the protocol.